 If staff want to give awards to recognize camper progress, when can they do so?

-Every Saturday night at campfire activity staff has the opportunity to recognize camper progress and growth through skill assessment and recognition of camper outcomes.
-These can be for passing a level, improving a skill, or being very dedicated to an activity.
-At the end of the summer at banquet, some activities choose to give out more special awards for a girl who demonstrated exceptional growth or dedication.
+Every Saturday night at Campfire activity staff has the opportunity to recognize camper progress and growth through skill assessment and recognition of camper outcomes.
+These awards can be for passing a level, improving a skill, or exhibiting strong dedication at an activity.
+At the end of the summer at Banquet, some activities choose to give out more special awards for a girl who has demonstrated exceptional growth or dedication throughout the summer.